-Piney Creek Ravine Nature Reserve Trail is a 3.1 mile lightly trafficked loop trail located near Chester, IL that features a waterfall and is rated as moderate.
+Piney Creek Ravine Nature Reserve Trail is a 3.1 mile lightly trafficked loop trail located near Chester, Illinois that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Piney Creek Ravine contains the largest body of prehistoric rock art in Illinois.
 Almost 200 designs believed to date to the Late Woodland (A.D.
 500-1000) and Mississippian (A.D.
 1000-1550) periods occur within the ravine.
 Most are faint, but still legable.

 I've hiked this trail three times now.
 Very beautiful cliffs carved out by the stream and the native rock art is great to look at.
 I come back to this one every year.

 Absolutely beautiful for this area.
 Got of the trail a bit but doubled back and got to see the wall art again.
 Lol

 Excellent hike!
 Very enjoyable for the whole family.
 River, low falls, cliffs, cave markings, trees- very good indeed for SW Illinois.

 We did this in the fall with a couple of friends.
 Interesting trail with wall art and river crossings.
 I think it would be very pretty in spring also and probably better views with not so much foliage. .
 I would recommend this trail.